 Dumbledore's word followed, ringing clearly in Harry's head as if the old Headmaster had just said them out loud, and that was all it took to bring Harry to his feet.

 Those without love….
-With a determination that belonged to something far greater then himself Harry closed his hand over the door knob.
+With a determination that belonged to something far greater than himself Harry closed his hand over the door knob.

 The end of the staircase took Harry by surprise.

 As bad as it was Harry saw something he couldn't find for himself, strength.
-He saw how the Weasley's picked each other up, shouldering each other as they fell, even at their weakest moments Harry saw their love.
+He saw how the Weasley's picked each other up, supporting each other as they fell.
+Even at their weakest moments Harry saw their love.